mirza019/Find-your-favorite-smartphone-using-prolog/README.md

  we did this with swiprolog

-All rights reserved by Mirza Shahhen Iqubal and Mahdian Drovo
+All rights reserved by  Mah dian Drovo and Mirza Shahhen Iqubal